Here’s a Summer bucket list for teens printable that my daughter came up with! Inexpensive activities for teenagers they can do when school is out.

 We have LOTS of fun ideas for them on this list.
 In addition to fun they could also choose to volunteer!
 There are lots of volunteer opportunities for teenagers in every city.

-If your child is interested in doing something with pets when they grow up, ask your local shelter if they could help.
+If your boy or girl is interested in doing something with pets when they grow up, ask your local shelter if they could help.
 OR they could start their own business like mowing lawns or walking dogs to earn some money!

 If they don’t already have a bank account go with them so they can save money and keep track of it on their own.
 That is a great life lesson that everyone needs to have, and starting young creates savers.